zoeskan/MCB185/unit6-sequences.md

 10		print(name, gc/len(seq))
 ```

-Line 5-6 split the defline and assign the unique identifier to a variable
+Lines 5-6 split the defline and assign the unique identifier to a variable
 appropriately called `name`.
 Note that the `>` was already removed by
 `mcb185.read_fasta()`.